wangqiang1588/tfo-graphviz/readme.txt

 = How to I write DOT? =

-The online documentation for [Graphviz](http://www.graphviz.org/) is terse and not especially helpful, in particular the [DOT language](http://www.graphviz.org/doc/info/lang.html) page is only helpful if you happen to be able to read and approximation of [BNF](http://en.wikipedia.org/wiki/Backus%E2%80%93Naur_Form).
+The online documentation for [Graphviz](http://www.graphviz.org/) is terse and not especially helpful, in particular the [DOT language](http://www.graphviz.org/doc/info/lang.html) page is only helpful if you happen to be able to read an approximation of [BNF](http://en.wikipedia.org/wiki/Backus%E2%80%93Naur_Form).

 There are however several other introductions to Graphviz and DOT, including [an excerpt on the O'Reilly LinuxDevCenter.com site](http://linuxdevcenter.com/pub/a/linux/2004/05/06/graphviz_dot.html).
 Another approach would be to look at the examples in the [Graphviz gallery](http://www.graphviz.org/Gallery.php).